Fishing in Kentucky

 Fishing

-From streams flowing through the Appalachian Mountains in the eastern part of the state to Kentucky Lake in the southwest, Kentucky has thousands of waterways to explore.
-Seasoned anglers come to Kentucky for the world-class fishing opportunities offered by large reservoirs, lakes, and gently flowing streams.
-Whether you prefer to spend the day trolling a lake for muskie, standing in a river fly fishing for trout, or sitting on the banks of a creek hoping to hook a catfish, your perfect fishing spot is waiting for you in Kentucky.
-To ensure a stress-free fishing trip, be sure to secure a fishing license and to check state fishing regulations when fishing in Kentucky.
+From mountain streams to calm lakes, Kentucky has thousands of waterways to explore.
+Seasoned anglers come to Kentucky for the world-class fishing opportunities offered by large reservoirs, lakes, and streams.
+Whether you prefer to spend the day trolling a lake for muskie, standing in a river fly fishing for trout, or sitting on the banks of a creek hoping to hook a catfish, you’ll enjoy fishing in Kentucky.
+To ensure a stress-free fishing trip, be sure to secure a fishing license and check state fishing regulations.

 Fishing Spots in Kentucky